OpenGov/magnitude.js/README.md

 There are two ways you can use JSizzle against a JScript source file.

-1. Provide the source file as input argument
+*Provide the source file as input argument

 	node .\jsizzle .\sample_source_file.js
-	var x = y

 The above lists complexity of all functions defined in sample_source_file.js in Big-O notation, to console.

-2. Provide the source file and a specific function defined in source file as input arguments
+*Provide the source file and a specific function defined in source file as input arguments

 	node .\jsizzle .\sample_source_file.js sample-function-name